stephensalim/aws-well-architected-labs/content/Operational Excellence/200_Labs/200_Automating_operations_with_playbooks_and_runbooks/4_build_execute_remediation_runbook.md

 ### 4.1 Building the "ECS-Scale-Up" runbook.

-Now that we've created a repeatable auto approval mechanism ( with automatic approval timer), let's go ahead and use it in our runbook to scape our ECS service.
+Now that you have created an auto approval mechanism runbook component.
+The next thing to do is to attach it in the ECS Scale up runbook.

   ![Section5 ](/Operations/200_Automating_operations_with_playbooks_and_runbooks/Images/section5-create-automation-graphics2.png)

-Our next runbook will do the following :
+The next runbook will do the following :

 1. Execute the `Approval-Gate` runbook we created in previous step, and the mechanism described previously will follow.
 2. If the `Approval-Gate` returns successful, then we will execute the next step to increase the number of ECS service by our defined task to meet the immediate demand.